 In 1891 Hyrum married Mary Read from Salt Lake City.
 She was a good wife but was not fond of children and never had any of her own.

-In March of 1892 the LDS Church organized a branch in Highland with Samuel A. Eastman as presiding elder.
-In August of 1893 it was reorganized in an unusual way.
+In March, 1892, the LDS Church organized a branch in Highland with Samuel A. Eastman as presiding elder.
+In August, 1893 it was reorganized in an unusual way.
 Leaders came from American Fork, Alpine and Lehi for a meeting in which they asked the congregation to write on slips of paper who they would like to preside.
 The names of Samuel A. Eastman, Richey Harkness and Hyrum Healey were suggested and it was left to the authorities to decide and they chose Hyrum Healey.
 This was a tribute to his faithfulness and the esteem he held in the eyes of his peers.

 One year later, Mary left the children and the farm and moved back to Salt Lake City.

-When their youngest was six months old, in 1930, Josephine had a nervous breakdown and was admitted to the State Hospital and the children were taken by their grandmother, Fredericka.
+In 1930, when their youngest was six months old, Josephine had a nervous breakdown and was admitted to the State Hospital and the children were taken by their grandmother, Fredericka.
 Josephine lived many years in a nursing home in Bountiful, Utah and passed away May 22, 1986.
-Her husband died May 15, 1967.
-They are buried in the American Fork cemetery.
+John died May 15, 1967.
+They are buried in the American Fork City Cemetery.

 Lawrence LaMar and Emily Clara Cullimore Healey: LaMar and Emily were local people from Alpine and Lindon who compromised and lived in Highland.
 LaMar’s father farmed in Highland while living in Alpine.
-Lamar was born February 24, 1903 to Richard Joseph and Jane Amelia Winn Healey (Amelia was the first girl born in Highland).
-He attended Alpine Elementary to the eighth grade and tried High School in American Fork for a while but soon quit to herd cows and farm.
+Lamar was born February 24, 1903, to Richard Joseph and Jane Amelia Winn Healey (Jane was the first girl born in Highland).
+He attended Alpine Elementary to the eighth grade and tried high school in American Fork for a while but soon quit to herd cows and farm.
 His first grade teacher was Mae Whitby and the principal was Mr. DuBois.

-Richard Joseph and Jane Amelia Winn Healey: Richard was born January 20, 1868 in Alpine to James and Mary Carlisle Healey.
+Richard Joseph and Jane Amelia Winn Healey: Richard was born January 20, 1868, in Alpine to James and Mary Carlisle Healey.
 Jane was born September 30, 1975, the first girl born in Highland, to Edward and Mary Ann Trinnaman Winn (q.v.).
-They were married February 2, 1893 and had eight children: Muril, Reba, Hilda, Richard Winn, Alloween, Lawrence LaMar (q.v.), James Dwain and Mary Norma.
+They were married February 2, 1893, and had eight children: Muril, Reba, Hilda, Richard Winn, Alloween, Lawrence LaMar (q.v.), James Dwain, and Mary Norma.
 He homesteaded 40 acres directly north of Winn (north of #59, on the 1958 Highland map).
-They live in Alpine at the time of the censuses.
-Jane died July 9, 1919 in Alpine and Richard died December 16, 1927 in Salt Lake City.
-They are buried in the Alpine Cemetery.
+They lived in Alpine at the time of the censuses.
+Jane died July 9, 1919, in Alpine and Richard died December 16, 1927, in Salt Lake City.
+They are buried in the Alpine City Cemetery.